 The Loire River originates in the Massif central, towards the south of France.
 It heads north as far as the important city of Orleans, after which it heads west towards the sea.
-It is perhaps best known as one of the cities visited by Joan of Arc.
+Orleans is perhaps best known as one of the cities visited by Joan of Arc.

-As a result Orleans, capital of the 'Centre' region, represents the eastern end of the section of the river referred to as the 'Loire Valley', and containing the most famous castles and tourist sights.
-Orleans city itself lost many buildings during the destructive World War II, but is now tourist and university centre of considerable renown.
+Orleans is the capital of the 'Centre' region and is at the eastern end of the Loire Valley.
+Orleans city itself lost many buildings during the destructive World War II, but is now an attractive tourist and university centre.

-Another outstanding building in Orleans is the Hotel Groslot, built in the 15th century and formerly residence of the local magistrate Jacques Groslot (who died in 1560).
+Another key building in Orleans is the Hotel Groslot, built in the 15th century and formerly residence of the local magistrate Jacques Groslot (who died in 1560).
 The building was then used as Town Hall during the French Revolution.
 Several famous people passed through here, including King Francis II (1544-1560).
 The interior, in which you can admire the medieval style bedroom, contains various objects that recall Joan of Arc and it is decorated with precious paintings dating from the eighteenth century.

 (The story of the name of the city has been much disputed over the centuries, and experts continue to disagree today - see the history of the name Orleans.)